Antenna produce micro-organisms, biofertilisers and biopesticides with the aim of making these available to as many farmers as possible.

 Developing local production of biofertilisers and biopesticides is a way of facilitating distribution at more affordable prices.
 It also allows us to offer solutions closer to the specific needs of local farmers.

-ELEPHANT VERT has created a research laboratory to develop a method of producing biofertilisers using local agricultural waste.
+We created a research laboratory to develop a method of producing biofertilisers using local agricultural waste.
 This is a mixture selected for high yield microbial strains, similar to conventional fertilisers.

 We have started manufacturing biofertilisers in our production units in Morocco and Mali.
 In Morocco, the plant was fully operational by late 2014 and is the largest production unit of organic fertiliser rich in beneficial bacteria in the world.